 Looking for even more ways to fill your days at Wind Creek?
 They’ve got more!

+Catch a Fish.
 Fishing is the name of the game at Wind Creek, and you’ll find a 210-foot fishing pier that’s opened 24 hours here.
-Live bait and tackle is sold at the store marina, along with hunting and fishing licenses.
-While we were visiting, everywhere we looked there were people fishing!
-It’s definitely a popular pastime, and you an expect to catch largemouth bass, spotted bass, striped bass, white bass, black crappie, channel catfish, flathead catfish, bluegill and redear sunfish.
+Live bait and tackle are sold at the store marina, along with hunting and fishing licenses.
+While we were visiting, everywhere we looked, there were people fishing!
+It’s definitely a popular pastime, and you can expect to catch largemouth bass, spotted bass, striped bass, white bass, black crappie, channel catfish, flathead catfish, bluegill, and redear sunfish.

 In addition to all the great water activities on Lake Martin, and the exciting things to do at Wind Creek State Park, there are awesome things to see, do and experience in the surrounding areas too.

 With horseback riding, awesome hiking trails, and an awesome nearby national park – there is plenty to do in the area.

 Russell Crossroads is an awesome community hub – a place where residents and visitors can gather.
 The scenery here is amazing, and it’s worth the visit just to stroll the cobblestone streets while looking over the beautiful rolling hills.
 But there is so much more to it than that!